 What started as personal writing became something deeper—an act of remembering, releasing, and reclaiming.
 During this time, Victoria was diagnosed with Waldenstrom Macroglobinemia, a rare blood cancer.
 Undergoing treatment gave her clarity, urgency, and an unwavering commitment to her voice.

-She began formal writing study in 2020, taking classes with Matt Cricchio and short fiction workshops with Susan Hankla at the VMFA Studio School.
+She began formal study of writing in 2020, taking classes with Matt Cricchio and short-fiction workshops with Susan Hankla at the VMFA Studio School.
 Her first unpublished novel, Blue Hour, earned her the Michael Kenneth Smith Fellowship at The Porches.
 She continues to write and revise with her long-standing writing group.

-Victoria lives in Richmond, Virginia, where she has resided since 1989, surrounded by her two adult children, their partners, her husband, and a spectacular granddaughter named Gia.
+Victoria lives in Richmond, Virginia, where she has resided since 1989, surrounded by her two adult children, their partners, her husband, and grandchildren Gia and Rocco.
 When not writing, she can be found cooking, gardening, entertaining, meditating, or walking with her Goldendoodle, Ruben.
 She practices Reiki on those she loves—including her three cats—and believes in the quiet power of energy, storytelling, and grace.

 Her debut novel, Bones of the Moth, is a literary meditation on silence, survival, and the invisible legacies passed down through blood and bone.